organisciak/Text-Mining-Course/syllabus.md

 ### Readings

-- [2.2.3](http://nlp.stanford.edu/IR-book/pdf/02voc.pdf)of Intro to IR: Normalization.
+- [2.2.3](http://nlp.stanford.edu/IR-book/pdf/02voc.pdf) of Intro to IR: Normalization.
 If you missed 2.2.1 and 2.2.2 last week, catch up on those also.
 - [Term Weighting for Humanists](https://sense.porganized.com/term-weighting-for-humanists-bf2ed42628c8).
 Peter Organisciak.